laderast/magic-of-markdown/magic-of-markdown.md

 Note that the default output is html so we don't need to specify the -t flag here.

-Here we output a PDF file via LaTeX:
+Here we output a PDF file via LaTeX
+(this won't work unless you have LaTeX installed)

 ```
 pandoc input.md -f markdown -t latex -o output.pdf